-- 1. The cost of a chip has remained virtually unchanged during this period of rapid growth in density.
-This means that the cost of computer logic and memory circuitry has fallen at a dramatic rate. - Because logic and memory elements are placed closer together on more densely packed chips, the electrical path length is shortened, increasing operating speed. - 3.
-The computer becomes smaller, making it more convenient to place in a variety of environments. - 4.
-There is a reduction in power and cooling requirements. - The interconnections on the integrated circuit are much more reliable than solder connections.
-With more circuitry on each chip, there are fewer inter-chip connections.
+- The cost of a chip has remained virtually unchanged during this period of rapid growth in density.
+This means that the cost of 1. computer logic and memory circuitry has fallen at a dramatic rate. - 2.
+Because logic and memory elements are placed closer together on more densely packed chips, the electrical path length is shortened, increasing operating speed. - 3. of environments. becomes The computer smaller, making it more convenient to place variety in a - 4.
+There is a reduction in power and cooling requirements.